 The rule of thumb to avoid aliasing effects is to make the step size less than or equal to half the width of the smallest feature you want to identify.
 For this project, use half the rectangle width so the displays don’t become too busy .

 Now it’s time to look ahead to the final display.
 Create a screen instance of the tkinter Tk()class .
-The tkinter application is a thin object-oriented layer on top of the Tool Command Language (tcl), and it needs this window to link to an underlying tcl/tk interpreter that translates tkinter commands into tcl/tk commands.
+The tkinter application is Python’s wrapper of the GUI toolkit Tk, originally written in a computer language called TCL.
+It needs the screen window to link to an underlying tcl/tk interpreter that translates tkinter commands into tcl/tk commands.

 Next, create a tkinter canvas object .
 This is a rectangular drawing area designed for complex layouts of graphics, text, widgets, and frames.
 Pass it the screen object, set its width equal to the MOLA image, and set its height equal to the height of the MOLA image plus 130.
 The extra padding beneath the image will hold the text summarizing the statistics for the displayed rectangles.